aimhigherweb/iec_website/content/patient-resources/care-of-gas-permeable-lenses.md

 #### Safety & hygiene

-Incorrect care of contact lenses and solutions can increase the risk for eye infections and corneal ulcers.
-Risk factors for acquiring an eye infection include improper lens cleaning and disinfection, poor hygiene practices and smoking.
-Following your practitioner's hygiene regime, along with regular reviews, will minimise this risk.

 * Thoroughly wash hands and fingers with an antibacterial based hand wash
 * Dry hands with a lint free towel
 * Remove lenses while sitting at a table with a lint free cloth